rrlazar/LazarEtAl_NPJ_2025/README.md

 - arvo_DPG		= Dataset containing the Distal-proximal skin temperature gradient (DPG) during the AEE light intervention - used for post-hoc 				hypothesis testing.
 - arvo_KSS		= Dataset containing the Subjective sleepiness/alertness ratings (kss) assessed with the Karolinska Sleepiness Scale during the 			AEE light intervention - used for post-hoc hypothesis testing.
 - arvo_PVT_stat		= Dataset containing the vigilance performance data (value) assessed with the Psychomotor Vigilance Task (PVT) during the 				afternoon-early evening (AEE) light intervention - used for post-hoc hypothesis testing.
+- bbspectacles		= Dataset containing the transmission of short-wavelength filter glasses applied out of the laboratory.
 - Covar_data		= Demographic data for the participants, also including the data used as covariates.

 - eve_DPG		= Dataset containing the Distal-proximal skin temperature gradient (DPG) during the later evening light - used for a-priori 				hypothesis testing.